jwteo/Weather_App-GUI/README.md

 # Weather_App-GUI
-Used Tkinter to design a weather GUI that allows user to get the current weather state that he/she wants to know.
-The information is obtained through API.
+Used Tkinter to design a weather GUI that allows user to enter a specific cpuntry or region, and after which be able obtain the latest weather situation at the specified location.
+The weater information is obtained through the usage of API.